 If you’re already creating content for your social media platforms, we recommend also adding a blog to your online store.
 When you regularly publish valuable blog content, you might rank higher in search engines and provide more opportunities for your audience to engage with you.

 Tip: Even though a majority of businesses invest in blogging, it takes time to see traction—blogging is generally a long-term strategy.

 On your blog, you can address the needs of an audience at the top, middle, and bottom of your sales funnel by creating content for informational, navigational, transactional, and commercial search intent.

 For example, let’s assume you run a shoe retail store called RunZ.
 Writing a blog post like “how to prepare for a marathon” is a purely informational piece of content that would most likely attract anyone who intends to run a marathon.
 This type of content is best suited for prospects at the top of your sales funnel.

 When your audience types something like “RunZ website” into search engines, it means they are already familiar with your company and want to navigate to your website.

-To attract an audience who searches with transactional intent, you’ll need to add phrases like “best,” “coupon,” and “shipping” to your product.
+Meanwhile, to attract an audience who searches with transactional intent, you’ll need to add phrases like “best,” “coupon,” and “shipping” to your product content.
 That way, when someone searches for something like “best air force 1 shoes,” your product pages can show up on search engines.